A lot or a little?

 Clever horror / dramedy winks at horror movie cliches, but also has upsetting deaths, intense situations

 What's the story?

 In SHAUN OF THE DEAD, Shaun (Simon Pegg) is a 29-year-old slacker who holds down a dead-end job he hates.
-His girlfriend Liz (Kate Ashfield) has asked him to make something of himself, but he cannot bring himself to change.
-Sick of playing second fiddle to Shaun's immature roommate, Ed, to beer, and to video games, Liz breaks up with Shaun.
+His girlfriend Liz (Kate Ashfield) has asked him to make something of himself, but he can't bring himself to change.
+Sick of playing second fiddle to Shaun's immature roommate, Ed (Nick Frost), to beer, and to video games, Liz breaks up with Shaun.
 Shaun wants to save the relationship, but before he can, he must deal with a strange situation that has emerged: a horde of zombies taking over London, and looking for new recruits.
 Now Shaun must save his family and friends as chaos erupts through the city.

 Is it any good?

-A cult favorite, SHAUN OF THE DEAD pokes fun at zombie movie clichés, but it also honors these movies by following their rules.
-It balances laugh-out-loud funny scenes (such as when Shaun is so self-absorbed he doesn't see the zombies wandering around his neighborhood and then misses the news warnings because he is channel-surfing) with some intense, suspenseful, and yes, very gory and bloody scenes (for example, the zombies attack a man and pull various bloody organs out of his stomach).
+This cult favorite zom-rom-com pokes fun at zombie movie clichés, but it also honors these movies by following their rules.
+It balances laugh-out-loud funny scenes (such as when Shaun is so self-absorbed that he doesn't see the zombies wandering around his neighborhood and then misses the news warnings because he's channel-surfing) with some intense, suspenseful, and yes, very gory and bloody scenes (for example, the zombies attack a man and pull various bloody organs out of his stomach).
 The gore is plentiful, but also over the top and cartoonish.
 Mature horror fans are likely to really enjoy the movie's droll British humor and the homage to George Romero's zombie classics.

 Talk to your kids about ...

 Families can talk about the appeal of zombie movies.
 How does this movie fit into the zombie genre, while also standing out from others?